The Social Capital Stichting (Foundation) objectives are as follows:

 During a period of 10 years, he has been active in tax consultancy for merger and acquisitions, corporate restructuring and real-estate transactions with Arthur Andersen.

-He joined Wagram in 2000 bringing his tax and legal expertise.
+He joined Wagram in 2000, bringing his tax and legal expertise.
 This has become instrumental in the successful structuring of Wagram activities.
-Meanwhile, Chris developed in a senior investment manager, responsible for the successful execution of several transactions.
+Meanwhile, Chris developed into a senior investment manager, responsible for the successful execution of several transactions.

-All board members and staff serve on a pro bono basis, there is no compensation for any person associated with the organization.
+All board members serve on a pro bono basis, the staff compensation is in line with industry standards and fully disclosed in the financial statements.